vpelkonen/react-native-basics/README.md

 Learning how to write tests and release apps to AppStore and Play Store are out of the scope of this course.

-### Structure
+## Structure
-The course is divided into sections We'll go through each section of the course together in class, including plenty of time to write your own code.
+The course is divided into five sections.
+We'll go through each section of the course together in class.
+There will be plenty of time to write your own code.

 1. Setting up
 2. [React Native Components](https://facebook.github.io/react-native/docs/components-and-apis.html)